hedzr/notes-hi/README.md

 ## fast guide:

-1. fork this repo and rename yours.
+1. All you have to do is click the <kbd>Use this template</kbd> button upon this page.
 2. run!

 ## Using command-line: